aarnphm/morph/docs/content/SRS/SRS.md

 >
 > The generated text should match users' steering direction

-Rationale: `tinymorph`'s SAEs should activate specific attentions based on users inputs.
+Rationale: `morph`'s SAEs should activate specific attentions based on users inputs.
 Additionally, it must take into account all users' feedback.

 ### Robustness or Fault-Tolerance Requirements